 Help to reduce gender inequality by ensuring that 60% of projects selected are being led by women and by supporting projects campaigning to protect women’s rights.

-Creation of citizen media, rights to education, raising awareness of health-related issues, women's rights...
-Throughout the Arab world, young people are working hard to develop their societies, improve their everyday lives or promote freedom of expression.
-It is these young members of changing societies that SafirLab, the laboratory of change of CFI and the Institut français, is supporting.
+Intended to act as an incubator, SafirLab is aimed at young people with innovative social projects in North Africa and the Middle East.
+The right to education, raising awareness of health-related issues, creation of citizen media, women's rights...
+Throughout the Arab world, young people are working hard to develop their societies, improve their everyday lives and promote freedom of expression.

 In collaboration with France's overseas cultural and cooperation network, a call for applications and selection of 25 business or community projects (in 2016 and 2017).